galiciaabraham/galiciaabraham/README.md

 ## 🏅 Certifications
 - **Azure AZ-900 (Expected 2025)** - Microsoft
 - **Salesforce Certified Business Analyst (Expected 2026)** - Salesforce

+---

+## 💼Projects

+Below you will find six of my favorite projects.

+- **Handcrafted Haven**: It's a complete web application featuring; authentication using OAuth, RESTful operations using PostgreSQL, and the app is built using React and Tailwind CSS.
+This is a collaborative project deployed in Vercel implementing a CI/CD Pipeline.

+- **GamePedia_API**: Demonstrates the abbility to create APIs performing all CRUD operations, the app is built using Express.js, we used passport for authentication, and relies on Swagger for documentation.
+The app connects to a MongoDB database which demonstrates the abbility to work with NoSQL databases.

+- **ManageInventoryNET**: The app is built using .NET ASP Modern framwork Blazor.
+The project is a copy of the one found in AzureDevops, Azure was used as our version control and CI/CD pipeline where the project was originally hosted and deployed.
+The app allows a company to perform CRUD operations while communicating with an SQL database.
+It also features Blazor migrations, binding, and component based development.

+- **Journal App**: Is a very simple app written with React Native, it's written using TypeScript and follows React best practices.
+The app communicates with the device's local storage which makes it a stateful application.

+- **Duggys-integration**: It's an ongoing project for a family owned business, it's a display and contact page for customers.
+It communicates with a PostgreSQL database to fetch the menu options, it follows best practices for design and accessibility, built using React and Tailwind.

+- **Pizza-chat**: This app is a simple order processing system.
+As a Server-to-Client application it communicates two applications using a TCP method to transmit a JSON file.
+The app is built using Python and Socket.
+Tkinter was used to create a simple GUI.

 ## 🌟 Let’s Connect!